Saxl Conjecture for triple hooks: Partitions with fixed Durfee sizes in tensor squares

 \section{Partitions with fixed Durfee sizes in tensor squares}

-In this section, for partitions whose Durfee size is $k$ where $k\geq3$, by semigroup property, we show that there exists a number $n_k$ such that if the tensor squares of the first $n_k$ staircase partitions contain all irreducible representations corresponding to partitions with Durfee size $k$, then all tensor squares contain partitions with Durfee size $k$ (see Proposition \ref{prp:dmuk} below).
+In this section, for partitions whose Durfee size is $k$ where $k\geq3$, by semigroup property, we show that there exists a number $n_k$ such that if the tensor squares of the first $n_k$ staircase partitions contain all irreducible representations corresponding to partitions with Durfee size $k$, then the tensor squares of any staircase partitions contain all partitions (of the same weight) with Durfee size $k$ (see Proposition \ref{prp:dmuk} below).
 Specially, we show $n_3=14$ and $n_4=28$.
 After that, with the help of computer, we show that all triple hooks satisfy Saxl Conjecture.
 We also discuss the occurrences of hooks and double-hooks in the the tensor squares of chopped square and caret shapes.